 These are good examples of local product and getting experiences and flavors that create a unique offering.

-Randolph and Riedthaler worked together professionally for three years in the Bay Area.
+Rudolph and Riedthaler worked together professionally for three years in the Bay Area.
 In Menlo Park, Randolph was an Executive Chef at Rosewood Sandhill Hotel and Madera Restaurant, and Riedthaler was an equipment sales specialist that serviced the hotel.

-Randolph’s family moved into a van and traveled around the country for a year, exploring the food scene all across the country.
+Rudolph’s family moved into a van and traveled around the country for a year, exploring the food scene all across the country.

 He said that barbecue changes so diversely across the country, and that it doesn’t change like the time zones, but rather it changes gradually.

-“We ate quite a bit of BBQ and you see little changes in the sauce or the spice, and the cuts of meat that an area focuses on,” Randolph said.
+“We ate quite a bit of BBQ and you see little changes in the sauce or the spice, and the cuts of meat that an area focuses on,” Rudolph said.
 “As we moved from area to area, and in the rural areas you started to see the changes.
 Then, you get to Dallas, or KC, and they have strong identities.”

 Produce and Farmer’s Markets